ho-thanh-und/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Asking for help**

 **MSS**
+1. User requests to learn about the CLI
+2. QuickHire shows the user guide

+   Use case ends.

+**Use case: UC02 - Listing applicants**

+**MSS**
+1. User requests the list of applicants
+2. QuickHire shows the list of applicants

+   Use case ends.

+**Use case: UC03 - Adding an applicant**

+**MSS**
+1. User requests to add an applicant
+2. QuickHire adds a new applicant

+   Use case ends.

+**Use case: UC04 - Delete an applicant**

+**MSS**

-1. User requests to list persons
+1. User requests to list applicants
-2. AddressBook shows a list of persons
+2. QuickHire shows a list of applicants
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific applicant in the list
-4. AddressBook deletes the person
+4. QuickHire deletes the person

     Use case ends.